Colour & Typography

 Carson's philosophy?
 “Don't mistake legibility for communication.”
 He showed that typography could be expressive, emotional, and even chaotic.

 His work can be challenging to read.
-But it always makes you feel something.
+But it always evokes a feeling.

 Carson's Lasting Impact